-- 2-1.a Plan development to maintain the historic settlement pattern of compact downtowns and village centers separated by rural countryside (24 VSA §4302 (c) (1). - 2-1.b Increase the diversity and total stock of housing in Norwich by directing more intensive residential development to areas in, or adjacent to, the village while discouraging strip development along highways (24 VSA §4302 (c) (1) (A)). - 2-1.c Preserve rural character and working lands throughout the existing rural areas of town by developing in accordance with smart growth principles (24 VSA §4302 (c) (1) (D)). - 2-1.d Identify, protect, and preserve important natural and historic features of the Norwich landscape, including: significant natural and fragile areas, outstanding water resources (including rivers, aquifers, shorelands and wetlands), significant roads, waterways and views, important historic structures, sites or districts (including archaeological sites) (24 VSA §4302 (c) (5)). - 2-1.e Encourage and strengthen Norwich forestlands by maintaining and improving forest blocks and habitat connectors (24 VSA §4302 (c) (6) (C), (9)). - 2-1.f Interconnect the existing system of trails for access to nature for Norwich residents and visitors (24 VSA §4302 (c) (1) (D) (4), (8) (B)). - 2-1.g Revise Norwich Zoning and Subdivision Regulations informed by the climate crisis, specifically the ability of existing forest cover to provide ecosystem services such as carbon absorption and sequestration.
+- 2-1.a Plan development to maintain the historic settlement pattern of compact downtowns and village centers separated by rural countryside (24 VSA §4302 (c) (1). - 2-1.b Increase the diversity and total stock of housing in Norwich by directing more intensive residential development to areas in, or adjacent to, the village while discouraging strip development along highways (24 VSA §4302 (c) (1) (A)). - 2-1.c Preserve rural character and working lands throughout the existing rural areas of town by developing in accordance with smart growth principles (24 VSA §4302 (c) (1) (D)). - 2-1.d Identify, protect, and preserve important natural and historic features of the Norwich landscape, including: significant natural and fragile areas, outstanding water resources (including rivers, aquifers, shorelands and wetlands), significant roads, waterways and views, important historic structures, sites or districts (including archaeological sites) (24 VSA §4302 (c) (5)). - 2-1.e Encourage and strengthen Norwich forestlands by maintaining and improving forest blocks and habitat connectors (24 VSA §4302 (c) (6) (C), (9)). - 2-1.f Interconnect the existing system of trails for access to nature for Norwich residents and visitors (24 VSA §4302 (c) (1) (D) (4), (8) (B)). - 2-1.g Revise Norwich Zoning and Subdivision Regulations and guide development through specific policies in this plan informed by the climate crisis, specifically the ability of existing forest cover to provide ecosystem services such as carbon absorption and sequestration. - COMMUNITY SUGGESTION -Land in Norwich near power lines must be clearly identified and prioritized for development of renewable energy generation to reduce emissions of greenhouse gases.
+The policies, activities and zoning and subdivision regulations must enable siting of systems for generation of renewable energy including solar installations.

-- 2-2.a Increase the resilience of Norwich by avoiding, minimizing and mitigating conflict between land development and natural riparian functions along streams and rivers. - 2-2.b Guide development away from priority forest blocks and discourage fragmentation or subdivision of land within those blocks that would adversely impact natural resource values, including absorption and sequestration of carbon dioxide. - 2-2.c Guide development away from visually prominent locations on ridgelines and hills as viewed from public vantage points. - 2-2.d Encourage conservation of primary agricultural soils for current and future agricultural use. - 2-2.e Guide development away from steep slopes and require appropriate erosion control and stormwater management practices to protect water quality and avoid increased downstream flooding. - 2-2.f Guide residential development in accordance with the objectives, policies and actions of this plan. - 2-2.g Encourage use of conservation subdivision design and low-impact development practices in the rural areas of town in order to protect and conserve natural resources, open space and rural character. - 2-2.h Encourage and support continued permanent conservation of farmland, forest land and natural areas. - 2-2.i Encourage landowners to maintain or establish riparian buffers with native woody plants. - 2-2.j Support the work of the Norwich Historical Society and Historic Preservation Commission to help inform land use decisions.
+- 2-2.a Increase the resilience of Norwich by avoiding, minimizing and mitigating conflict between land development and natural riparian functions along streams and rivers. - 2-2.b Protect forest blocks and riparian wildlife connectivity.
+Guide development away from priority forest blocks and discourage fragmentation or subdivision of land within those blocks... - 2-2.c Development should not be permitted on visually prominent locations on ridgelines and hills as viewed from public vantage points (need to define or change"public vantage point".
+Suggest including a list of town roads with scenic views and add map identifying these areas. - 2-2.d Conserve primary agricultural soils for current and future agricultural use. - 2-2.e Guide development away from steep slopes and require appropriate erosion control and stormwater management practices to protect water quality and avoid increased downstream flooding.
+Development shall not be permitted on slopes greater than 15 or 25 degrees. - COMMUNITY SUGGESTION: Development shall not be permitted on slopes greater than 45 degrees. (reason: the angle of repose for earth slopes is 45 degrees). - 2-2.f Guide residential development in accordance with the objectives, policies and actions and specific policies and land conservation measures of this plan. - 2-2.g Encourage use of conservation subdivision design and low-impact development practices in the rural areas of town in order to protect and conserve natural resources, open space and rural character. - 2-2.h Encourage and support continued permanent conservation of farmland, forest land and natural areas. - 2-2.i Encourage landowners to maintain or establish riparian buffers with native woody plants. - 2-2.j Support the work of the Norwich Historical Society and Historic Preservation Commission to help inform land use decisions.